Thar0/oot/docs/audio/Z64_Audio_Formats.md

 The rough process for sequence disassembly is to start at the beginning of the file in a sequence section and proceed until a command terminating control-flow or an unconditional loop is encountered.
 As each command is decoded, track the channels and layers that are spawned and add them to a queue of addresses to start disassembling at next.
 Repeat until this no longer gives new regions.
 This method works for many sequences but fails for sequences with more complex control flow such as tables.
 Tables are not bounds-checked so there is no concrete way to identify them.

-For more details on individual commands refer to the [MML doc](https://github.com/MNGoldenEagle/oot/blob/7c7b4cea149f8b67af7c011037fb2ad7552dfda8/docs/Music%20Macro%20Language.md).
+For more details on individual commands refer to the MML doc [here (incomplete)](https://github.com/MNGoldenEagle/oot/blob/7c7b4cea149f8b67af7c011037fb2ad7552dfda8/docs/Music%20Macro%20Language.md) or [in the repo here (TODO)](./Music_Macro_Language.md).

-A complete list of the audio sequences can be found in [sequence.h](https://github.com/zeldaret/oot/blob/b8b983dd7fcc0870544c586bddda02bc85050f4c/include/sequence.h#L6).
+A complete list of the audio sequences can be found in [sequence_table.h](/include/tables/sequence_table.h) (TODO carry over friendly descriptions and original names from [previous sequence.h](https://github.com/zeldaret/oot/blob/b8b983dd7fcc0870544c586bddda02bc85050f4c/include/sequence.h#L6)).

 #### "Program" sequences